riceissa/issarice.com/external/lesswrong.com/disagreement-about-value-hrad-work.md

 ### Case for HRAD

+HRAD work can produce precise theories *of building agents from the ground up*, but not precise theories about how to predict ML systems or anything like that. so the case is that doing the former will help with the latter in broad strokes, even if not ?

+### Why I think we might be in this world

+This seems to be what Abram is saying in https://www.greaterwrong.com/posts/suxvE2ddnYMPJN9HD/realism-about-rationality/comment/3f6fadtcv8FsgwKsz

+It also seems to match what Rohin is saying in https://www.lesswrong.com/posts/suxvE2ddnYMPJN9HD/realism-about-rationality?commentId=iSubbXvKW7uM6rus6 and https://www.greaterwrong.com/posts/suxvE2ddnYMPJN9HD/realism-about-rationality/comment/YMNwHcPNPd4pDK7MR

+### The crux

+rejected by (4), or by rejecting the existence of the precise theory using (3). i think daniel dewey might be here..., and rejects it via 4, not 3.

+## World 3

+### Case for HRAD

 HRAD work can produce precise theories of predicting ML systems, which can scale 2+ levels.
 This theory can then be used to detect/fix problems and ensure the safety of AGI systems.

 ### Why I think we might be in this world